syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 # Connector's Appearance and Validation

-Source point, target point, Segements path of a connector can be customized to change their appearance and it can be validated to customize their original functionalities.
+The source point, target point, and segements path of a connector can be customized to change their appearance and it can be validated to customize their original functionalities.

 ## Decorator

-Start and end points of a Connector can be decorated with some customizable shapes like arrows, circles, diamond or any path.
-You can decorate the connection end points using `SourceDecorator` and `TargetDecorator` properties of Connector.
+The start and end points of a connector can be decorated with some customizable shapes like arrows, circles, diamond, or any path.
+You can decorate the connection end points using the `SourceDecorator` and `TargetDecorator` properties of connector.

-The `SourceDecoratorStyle` and `TargetDecoratorStyle` properties allows to define the styles of the decorators shapes.
+The `SourceDecoratorStyle` and `TargetDecoratorStyle` properties allows you to define the styles of the decorators shapes.

 {% tabs %}
 {% highlight xaml %}